jeras/rp32/doc/MOUSE.md

 # R5P Mouse processor

+## introduction

 The main feature of this processor is storing GPR in the same memory as instructions and data, instead of having a dedicated register file.

 This approach can be used in small FPGA to avoid the overhead, when the GPR register file would consume less than the entire memory block size.
+For FPGA families without some kind of distributed memory with asynchronous read to be used for the GPR register file, this approach avoids using logic cell registers for GPR.

 On ASIC this enables the creation of a processor around a single single-port memory.